brutusin/wava/README.md

 `schedulerCfg.maxJobRSSBytes`          | Maximum permitted RSS promise for a job.
 If `-1` there is no limit.
 `schedulerCfg.commandTTLCacheSecs`     | Cache TTL in seconds, for some commands used to query information to the system.
 `schedulerCfg.sigKillDelaySecs`        | Seconds between SIGTERM and SIGKILL signals send in job cancellation.
+`processCfg.nicenessRange`             | Minimum (most favorable) and maximum (less favorable) niceness to be assigned to a job process tree
+`processCfg.cpuAfinity`                | CPU affinity to be set to the job processes.
+In a format supported by the `-c` parameter of [taskset](http://linuxcommand.org/man_pages/taskset1.html)

 ## Support bugs and requests
 https://github.com/brutusin/linux-scheduler/issues